axrav/wefetch/README.md

 ## Installation

-Just clone the repository and copy [wefetch](https://github.com/vegetaxd/wefetch/blob/main/wefetch) to one of the system path to make it working
+Just clone the repository and copy [wefetch](https://github.com/vegetaxd/wefetch/blob/main/wefetch) to one of the system path and make it executable to make it working

 Make sure you copy the fonts directory to ``~/.local/share/fonts`` to make icons visible